 Like any S-Class, the ride is what sets it apart and we’re glad to report that this heavy PHEV variant is no different.
 Unlike the BMW 750i, Porsche Panamera, or Audi A8, the S 580e rides with regal composure, the adaptive air suspension negating even the harshest vertical oscillations and muting out all unwanted movement and noise.
 There aren’t many vehicles that ride smoother than this, and the ones that do cost much more: Bentley Continental and Rolls-Royce Ghost.
 Unlike the higher-riding EQS SUV or GLS, you do not have to treat the S 580e like a nautical craft but no matter the tech, this is not a limousine masquerading as a sports car.
 Leave that to AMG.

 Black on black isn’t the most exciting way to spec your S-Class but it is the most popular.
-Over time we have grown to enjoy the look of this latest-gen model.
-While it can be irritatingly difficult to differentiate from an E-Class or CLS-Class from afar, there are some standout cues, like the pop-out door handles and three-slat front grill.
-Every S-Class now offered in Canada is long-wheelbase only, but the elongated roofline only makes its proportions look better.
-We adore that silver star perched on the front hood like estates of old, and we hope this ornament carries on.
+Over time, we have come to appreciate the look of this latest-generation model.
+While it can be irritatingly difficult to differentiate an E-Class or CLS-Class from a distance, there are some standout cues, such as the pop-out door handles and three-slat front grill.
+Every S-Class now offered in Canada is a long-wheelbase model only, but the elongated roofline only enhances its proportions.
+We adore that silver star perched on the front hood, like the estates of old, and we hope this ornament endures.
 It adds such class and stature to any Mercedes on the road.

-The cabin is dominated by leather and digital real estate with every surface leathered in high-quality materials, even the glovebox panel.
-The plastic gear column stalk that we’ve heavily criticized before has been manicured over to appear more polished, and we highly recommend optioning the wood-trimmed steering wheel.
+The cabin is dominated by leather and digital elements, with every surface crafted from high-quality materials, including the glovebox panel.
+The plastic gear column stalk that we’ve heavily criticized before has been manicured over to appear more polished, and we highly recommend opting for the wood-trimmed steering wheel.
 Not only does the heated wheel function warm up your hands faster than a leather surface, but it also offers better physical grip.

 The center console swoops down elegantly like a waterfall and the S-Class’ larger dimensions slightly remedy the awkwardness of the storage situation compared to the smaller C-Class, but it’s still not ideally or ergonomically shaped.
 On the bright side, the heated seats are probably the quickest heating we’ve ever experienced in a vehicle, taking only a minute to feel the warmth through your pants.
 Further, the windows are made from infrared-reflecting glass, so the shade of visual colour seeping through the windshield and windows can differ depending on the sunlight.
 Neat.

 And as great as the front cabin is, the real throne of an S-Class is in the back.
-But that comes with a big asterisk.
+However, that comes with a significant caveat.
 It depends on what options you tick.
-When fully loaded, it’s endowed with every creature comfortable available, from fabric headrest pillows, padded seatbelt airbags, and illuminated seatbelt buckles to the removable tablet that controls the sun blinds and massaging seat functions.
+When fully loaded, it’s endowed with every creature comfort available, from fabric headrest pillows and padded seatbelt airbags to illuminated seatbelt buckles and a removable tablet that controls the sun blinds and massaging seat functions.
 There’s even an extended seating position for the passenger side, much like in the BMW 750Li, Lexus LS 500, or a 787 business class seat.
 Pressing the button on the door panel will push the front seat forward while a footrest extends from beneath.
-Skip those packages and it will be as bare as can be.
+Skip those packages, and it will be as bare as can be.

 Specifications: